-Students acquire practical experience in their major field by working part time (15-20 hours per week) or full time during a semester, or part time or full time during the summer.
+Students acquire practical experience in their major field by working part-time or full-time during a semester or during the summer.

-Matriculated students in any major who have completed the freshman year and earned 30 credits, are registered for at least 6 credits per semester and have a minimum GPA of 2.5 (2.0 for psychology, physical therapy/psychology, human services, technology and digital media, and sports management) are eligible to participate in co-ops, internships, volunteer and shadow experiences.
+Matriculated students in any major who have completed the freshman year and have earned 30 credits, are registered for at least 6 credits per semester and have a minimum GPA of 2.5 (2.0 for finance, human services, physical therapy/psychology, psychology, sports management, and technology and digital media) are eligible to participate in internships, volunteer and shadow experiences.
 Students must be in good academic and social standing.
 Those on academic probation, monitored program and those who are under any imposed sanctions as described in the Student Judicial Code, including residence hall probation and disciplinary probation, are not eligible to participate.

-Students interested in these experiential education opportunities must work together with the Career Center staff coordinators to complete the application process and/ or update their portfolios during the semester preceding the work experience.
+Students interested in these experiential education opportunities must work together with the Career Center staff to complete the application process and/or update their portfolios during the semester preceding the work experience.
 With assistance from their academic advisors, students who carefully plan their course schedules can accommodate both class and work schedules.

-Mount students and alumni may access our database, Connections, to search for parttime and full-time jobs, co-ops, internships, volunteer and shadow experiences.
-The Career Center staff coordinators will assist students as they apply for positions.
+Mount students and alumni may access our job database to search for part-time and full-time jobs, internships, volunteer and shadow experiences.
+The Career Center staff will assist students as they apply for positions.

-Staff coordinators develop and maintain contacts and referrals and facilitate the introduction of students to cooperating employers.
+Career Center staff develop and maintain contacts and referrals and facilitate the introduction of students to employers.
 The final responsibility for interviewing, evaluating, selecting, and hiring students, however, rests with the employer.
-The student, under the direction and supervision of the employer during each work period, then becomes the employee of the cooperating employer.
-Therefore, Mount Saint Mary College will not guarantee that students will be selected by employers/organizations for positions or assume liability for any action or omission by a student or employer during a co-op, internship, volunteer or shadow experience.
+The student, under the direction and supervision of the employer during each work period, then becomes the employee of the employer.
+Therefore, Mount Saint Mary College cannot guarantee that students will be selected by employers/organizations for positions or assume liability for any action or omission by a student or employer during an internship, volunteer or shadow experience.